-To be admitted to the SBU Associate of Science in Nursing (ASN) program, please complete the following steps:
+To be admitted to the SBU Associate of Science in Nursing (ASN) degree program, please complete the following steps:

 Southwest Baptist University maintains a current database of course transfer equivalencies from hundreds of accredited colleges and universities.
 Students are welcome to search for and find course equivalents for pre-requisite courses and program requirements within the Mercy College of Nursing and Health Sciences degree programs.

-General Chemistry (4 credit hours, with lab)
+Chemistry for Allied Health (4 credit hours, with lab)

 Anatomy & Physiology I (4 credit hours, with lab)

 Anatomy & Physiology II (4 credit hours, with lab)

 SBU-Mercy College of Nursing and Health Sciences is more than just a school, it is a small close-knit community of individuals who are working toward a similar goal.
 The faculty takes advantage of every opportunity to help us become exceptional nurses, and as students we endlessly support one another to achieve success.